 We just wanted to let you know that we are open and taking new patients.

-Our team places your experience first.
-Our patient resources are on this page.
-The answers on this page are to help you understand the questions that we receive the most.
+Welcome to Merrell & Nichols Dentistry in Lubbock, Texas.
+Dr. P’Jay Merrell and Dr. Kathleen Nichols prioritize your comfortable and effective treatment.
+We hope this patient resources page will help you understand the answers to the questions we receive the most.
 Please follow up with us if you have further questions.

 What is a Prosthodontist?